Operation Bolo: The MiG threat

 The agility of the MiG-21 and the VPAF tactic of high-speed slashing attacks from astern under GCI control posed a challenge to American pilots, who had become predictable by staging large formation strikes from Thailand flying roughly the same routes and times of day allowing the VPAF to challenge them with a relatively small force of 15 or 16 MiG-21 fighters used as point defense interceptors.

-The USAF pilots were constrained by their rules of engagement and thwarted by a fleeting adversary that engaged only when the situation was ideal.
-If the MiG-21 was a significant threat to the Phantoms, it was an even bigger threat to its main target, the comparatively sluggish, bomb-laden F-105 fighter-bombers that carried out the bulk of the attack and bombing missions in the North Vietnamese interior during Operation Rolling Thunder.
+The USAF pilots were constrained by their rules of engagement and thwarted by an adversary that engaged only when the situation was ideal.
+If the MiG-21 was a threat to the Phantoms, it was a bigger threat to its main target, the comparatively sluggish, bomb-laden F-105 fighter-bombers that carried out most of the attacks and bombing missions in the North Vietnamese interior during Operation Rolling Thunder.

 "Operation Bolo" was created to deal with the new MiG threat.
 Since October the F-105s had been equipped with QRC-160 radar jamming pods that had virtually ended their own losses to surface-to-air missiles, but had shifted SAM attacks to the Phantoms, unprotected because of a shortage of the pods.
 Rules of engagement that had previously permitted the F-4 MiGCAP to escort the F-105s in and out of the target area had been revised in December to limit MiGCAP penetration to the edge of SAM coverage.

 MiG interceptions had consequently increased, primarily due to MiG-21s using high-speed hit-and-run tactics against bomb-laden F-105 formations, and although only two bombers had been lost, the threat to the force was perceived as serious.
 Bombing of North Vietnamese airfields was still forbidden at the start of 1967, and 8th TFW wing commander Colonel Robin Olds proposed an aerial ambush as the best means of mitigating the threat.